125 Facts That Will Make You Feel Instantly Smarter

 Thanks to modern streaming services, you can watch an episode (or five) of Friends whenever you'd like.
 And if you're observant, you might notice that the word "friends" is said in every single one of the 236 episodes of the show, according to Cosmopolitan.

-In Nunavut, Canada, some car license plates are shaped like a polar bear.
+In Northwest Territories, Canada, some car license plates are shaped like a polar bear.

-Take a trip up to Nunavut, Canada, and you'll notice something about the cars that any nature-lover would appreciate: The province has license plates that are shaped like polar bears.
+Take a trip up to Northwest Territories, Canada, and you'll notice something about the cars that any nature-lover would appreciate: The territory has license plates that are shaped like polar bears.
 And while the government considered a new design years ago, the animal-inspired plates can still be spotted on vehicles traveling around the country.

 Grave robbers once stole Charlie Chaplin's body.

 Charlie Chaplin may have become famous for making people laugh, but what happened to his body after the performer's death is downright creepy.
 Following Chaplin's passing on Christmas Day in 1977, his remains were laid to rest in a cemetery in the Swiss village of Corsier-sur-Vevey, which lies in the hills above Lake Geneva.
 However, just a few months later, on March 2, 1978, two men stole the body and contacted Chaplin's widow, Oona, to demand $600,000 for the return of the corpse while also threatening her children.
 A police investigation resulted in the arrest and conviction of the robbers and the recovery of the body, which was later reburied in a concrete grave.

 Crows can recognize individual human faces and hold grudges.